Police rescue two South-Africans from kidnappers in Kaduna - Premium Times Nigeria

-The Inspector-General of Police Intelligence Response Team (IRT) have rescued two South-Africans who were kidnap at a mining site in Kaduna State.
+The Inspector-General of Police Intelligence Response Team (IRT) have rescued two South-Africans who were kidnapped at a mining site in Kaduna State.

-Mr. Kyari, an assistant commissioner of police, said that Messrs.
-Thomas Arnold and Hendrick Gideon were kidnapped at a mining site in Maidaro Village on January 23 and taken to Birnin Gwari forest in Kaduna State.
+Mr. Kyari said that Thomas Arnold and Hendrick Gideon were kidnapped at a mining site in Maidaro Village on Jan.
+23 and taken to Birnin Gwari forest in Kaduna State.

 He said the victims were rescued on Saturday morning following intense pressure jointly mounted on the kidnappers by the IRT, Police Air Wing helicopter patrol and Kaduna State Command Police.